raiden-network/spec/messaging.rst

 ^^^^^^^^^^

 - The :term:`balance proof` merkle tree must have the corresponding lock removed (and only this lock).
-- This message is only sent after the corresponding partner has sent a :ref:`Secret Reveal message <secret-reveal-message>`.
+- This message is only sent after the corresponding partner has sent a :ref:`Reveal Secret message <reveal-secret-message>`.
 - The :term:`nonce` is increased by ``1`` with respect to the previous :term:`balance proof`
 - The :term:`locked amount` must decrease and the :term:`transferred amount` must increase by the amount held in the unlocked lock.